mochi-hpc/mochi-spack-packages/README.md

     module add margo-master-gcc-4.7.2-uy4in2w

-The dependency resolution does not appear to be automatic (perhaps RobL needs to adjust or declare runtime depenencies?), so you'll have to add mercury, argobots, and abt-snoozer by hand as well.
+The dependency resolution does not appear to be automatic (perhaps RobL needs to adjust or declare runtime dependencies?), so you'll have to add mercury, argobots, and abt-snoozer by hand as well.

 ```